binerogroup/documentation/compute/console.rst

    the root or administrator password.

-   How to do this will vary by operating system but for the majority of Linux distributions, booting into single user mode will enable a password-less login which can be used to reset the password for the root user.
+   How to do this will vary by operating system but for the majority of Linux distributions, booting into single user mode will enable a password-less login which you can use to reset the password for the root user.

 Cloud management portal console